 E. Oral Examination and Advancement to Candidacy

 By the end of the second year in the doctoral program, each student should name a Ph.D.
 Advisor (a History Department faculty member who has agreed to serve as the student’s dissertation advisor) and, in consultation with that advisor, name two additional members of the department who agree to serve on his/her Oral Exam Committee.
 The committee will help the student define his or her examination fields, language requirements, and course work, as well as monitor the student’s progress on the dissertation.
-In some cases, the committee will review and endorse the student’s dissertation prospectus and endorse it in writing, once it meets their standards, before the Oral Exam may be scheduled.
+Members of the committee must also review the student’s dissertation prospectus and endorse it in writing, once it meets their standards, before the Oral Exam may be scheduled.

-A list of members of the student’s Oral Exam Committee must be submitted and approved by the Graduate School at least three weeks prior to the exam.
+A list of members of the student’s Oral Exam Committee must be submitted to and approved by the Graduate School at least three weeks prior to the exam.
 The “Statement of Fields” form is available in the Graduate Program Coordinator’s Office.
 It is the student’s responsibility to coordinate the examination date and time with his or her committee.
 The examination may not be taken until all University and History Department requirements (including but not limited to the completion of all coursework, the passing of the Foreign Language Requirement, and the written approval of the Dissertation Prospectus by the Ph.D. advisor and by all committee members) have been met.
-Students should check with Roxanne Fernandez, our Graduate Coordinator, to make sure his/her records are up-to-date and to process the paperwork.
+Students should check with Roxanne Fernandez, our Graduate Coordinator, well in advance to make sure their records are up-to-date and to process the paperwork.